 In 1973, after many fruitless attempts at engaging academics in dialogue, Arthur Young set up the Institute for the Study of Consciousness in Berkeley, California.
 "Since there were so many unexplained phenomena, like ESP, which did not fit into the current framework of knowledge and therefor remained undigested, it was time to prod people into thinking seriously about them.
 The main purpose for the foundation was to build a comprehensive theory in which ESP could be integrated into existing scientific knowledge."

 In 1976 The Reflexive Universe and The Geometry of Meaning were published.
-These books attempt to identify valid universal first principals and correlate them with modern science.
+These books attempt to identify valid universal first principles and correlate them with modern science.
 As well, they provide a holistic system for organizing the data of science and generating first order hypotheses for scientific research.

 "The theory of process," says Stanislav Grof, "is a serious candidate for a scientific metaparadigm of the future.
 His metaparadigm is not only consistent with the best of science, but also capable of dealing with non-objective and non-definable aspects of reality far beyond accepted limits of science."